forestgrape/coronavirus/index.md

          - dry air
              * humidified air increases mucus transport [Hong](#hong), [Hasani](#hasani)
              * generally fewer deaths indicating a lower death-rate in humid air countries.
 There is a lower death-rate in Israel than in Norway, two countries that both have good testing rates and a good health care systeme.
-* viruses early on in the alimentary seem not to indicate a severe outcome
+* Virus RNA early on in the alimentary seems not to be an indication for ARDS even though this indicates a high overall viral load:
     * there's indication that patients with early detection of viruses in stool, do not have worse outcome [case-series-france](#case-series-france)
     * diarrhea is not risk for ADRS in influenza [Yuen](#yuen).
-    * increased nausea or vomiting seem to be no indication for a severe disease outcome [zhong20](#zhong)(despite these indicating higher viral loads in the stomach, so viruses are just better cleared to the alimentary).
+    * increased nausea or vomiting seem to be no indication for a severe disease outcome [Zhong](#zhong)(despite these indicating higher viral loads in the stomach, so viruses are just better cleared to the alimentary).
 However vomiting a slight indication for ADRS in influenza [Yuen](#yuen)

 ### Treatment Goals
-Therefore one of main goals in the treatment should be increasing the mucus flow from early on.
+One of main goals should be to increase the mucus flow and clearance from early on.

 ### Treatment Methods

 #### Humidify
-Luckily the extern factor humid air, can be influenced e.g. with humidifiers as described in [hong 2014](#hong).
-Increase the humidity in the entire room increases the mucus flow to as shown by [Hasani and colleagues](#hasani).
+Luckily the extern factor humid air, can be influenced e.g. with humidifiers as described by [Hong et al. in 2014](#hong).
+Increasing the humidity in the entire room, increases the mucus flow too, as shown by [Hasani and colleagues](#hasani).

 Steam inhalation in the traditional way with a pot of hot water and a towel could help too.
 However care should be taken for the steam not being to hot, not to further irritate the mucous membranes.

-Additionally the patients should be as horizontal as possible or even slightly heads down to have gravity in the right direction.
+Additionally patients should be as horizontal as possible or even slightly heads down to have gravity in the right direction.

-The increased mucus clearance should both increase the well-being of patients as well as the overall prognosis.
+The increased mucus clearance should both increase the well-being already short-term as well as the overall prognosis.

 #### Mechanical Ventilators
 Mechanically ventilated patients exhale less particles: "Mechanically ventilated patients exhibit decreased particle flow in exhaled breath as compared to normal breathing patients" by [Lindstedt and colleagues](#lindstedt).
 That has to be taken into account.
-[work in progress: To be investigated: it could mean that they shed less viruses and less viruses are distributed throughout the lung or it could mean that more viruses stay in the lung since there is less clearance. ]
+[work in progress: To be investigated: it could mean that they shed less viruses and less viruses are distributed throughout the lungs or it could mean that more viruses stay in the lungs since there is less clearance. ]

 <p id="appendix-vents">---</p>

-### Appendix for The Better Ventilators [in work]
+### Appendix for Early On Ventilators [in work]

-#### Factors Associated to severe Covid-19:
+Just indications are listened and no statistical testing has been done.
+Some times correlations have been determined in the paper given as sources.
+To do the statistics ideally one takes into account correlations between the various factors too e.g. there is a correlation between age and chronic heart disease. [todo math which are observables for same cause]

-Just indications are listened and no special statistical testing has been done.
-To do the statistics ideally one takes into account correlations between the various factors too.
+#### Factors Associated to severe Covid-19 with ARDS:
 Sources: [zhong](#zhong), [more on the way]
 - Diabetes
 - Age